alessandrogentili001/LLM-Needs-a-Plan/README.md

 ### Leonardo

-An official guide to the cluster login and set up is provided:
+An official guide to the cluster login and setup is provided:

 - [Leonardo Guide](assets/Guida%20Leonardo.pdf)

-The configuration, setup and usage of the Leonardo cluster are described in the following guides:
+Additional step-by-step tutorials about the configuration, setup and usage of the Leonardo cluster are added in the following guides:

 - [Pre-Configuration Steps](assets/1.%20Pre%20Configuration.md)
 - [Cluster Node Configuration](assets/2.%20Cluster%20Set%20Up.md)